-Why Limit Your WIP?by Jim Benson, Tonianne DeMaria Barry
+Why Limit Your WIP?originally written by Jim Benson, Tonianne DeMaria Barry

 This is the first of a series of articles in which Tonianne DeMaria Barry and Jim Benson describe the concept, importance and characteristics of WIP limits.